[under review: Straughan] - entire chapter

 In some cases, when student-athletes have already been granted an approved course load of fewer than 12 credits in a fall or winter term, official NCAA waivers may be granted to student-athletes to allow participation in intercollegiate athletics.
 (Students enrolled in spring term must be enrolled for a single, three- or four-credit course; athletes must be enrolled in order to compete in the spring term.)
 In order to remain athletically eligible, student-athletes in this situation must (1) complete the documents that the NCAA requires for this type of waiver, and (2) present documentation to the Athletic Director, and, if necessary, to the Americans with Disabilities Act representative in the Office of the Dean of The College.
 Depending upon the nature of the waiver request, the Athletic Director or her designee may refer the student-athlete to the Director of Student Health and Counseling.
 Approval and renewal of waivers will be approved on a case-by-case basis by the Athletic Director or designee.
 Upon approval of a waiver at W&L, the student-athlete will work with Athletics staff to complete the NCAA waiver process.

 No athletic contests shall be scheduled for two days prior to the beginning of, or during, examinations, and contests scheduled away from Lexington during the first three days of the week prior to the beginning of examinations shall be held within a one-hour drive of campus.
 Athletic practices may be scheduled for not more than 90 minutes on the two days prior to the examination period.
-In addition, during the winter examination period, practices may be scheduled on Wednesday and Thursday from 5:30 to 7:00 p.m.
+In addition, during the fall and winter examination period, practices may be scheduled on Wednesday and Thursday from 5:30 to 7:00 p.m.
 Student athletes who have an academic concern will be excused, and this absence will not prejudice the coaches in the selection of team participants for competition.

 No student shall be a member of more than one intercollegiate athletic organization at the same time.
 Any exceptions made to Rules 3 or 4 must have prior approval of the University Athletics Committee and then the Faculty Executive Committee.